 This no-knead 5-minute artisan bread explains how to make homemade bread in just minutes a day without fuss.
 Quick, easy, rustic, entirely doable even by novices, and the best bread you’ll ever bake.

-[Editor’s Note: Okay.
+Okay.
 If you want to get technical, this bread does take a little more than 5 minutes to make, but that’s only if you include the resting and baking time.
 But in terms of actual effort?
 Seriously, it’s just 5 minutes.
-We’ve relied on this recipe literally dozens of times and we can assure you that 5 minutes hands-on time is all you’ll ever invest at any given stage in the recipe.
+We’ve relied on this recipe hundreds of times, and we can assure you that 5 minutes hands-on time is all you’ll ever invest at any given stage in the recipe.
 That’s nothing for a loaf of rustic artisan bread that’s homemade.
-Nothing short of a miracle, that is.]–Renee Schettler Rossi
+Nothing short of a miracle, that is.

 How To Make Other Shapes Of Bread

 The authors created this recipe so that it can accommodate any shape loaf, whether the round boule you see in the photo above, a baguette, bâtard, ciabatta, couronne, crusty white sandwich loaf, Pullman sandwich loaf, or soft dinner rolls.
 The recipe below instructs you on how to make the French boule (pronounced “bool” and meaning “ball”).
-But if you’re experienced in shaping the others, or want to Google instructions on the others, by all means, go right ahead.
-The dough will work admirably.
+But if you’re experienced in shaping the others, or want to Google instructions on the others, the dough will work admirably.

 No-Knead 5-Minute Artisan Bread